SOMHOLUK/vpc-loadbalancer/README.md

 ---

 ### Step 25

+Went back to the EC2 section in the AWS Console (the EC2 Console) and created a launch template.

 Before you can create an Auto Scaling group using a launch template, you must create a launch template that contains the configuration information to launch an instance.